davidasiegel/Nate_Silver_Presidential_Elections/README.md

 ## I'll walk you through the python notebook:

 At the top, I load the data.
+I decided to only look at the 2018 election between Trump and Hilary.
+And because Trump and Hilary's results were anticorrelated, I decided to look only at Trump's predicted win probability.
+At the bottom of the file I looked at both.

-I wanted to look at the predictive accuracy as a function of time, so I split up each
+I want to compare the actual win *rate* to the predicted win rate, so I can't look at individual predictions -- I have to look at *groups* of predictions.
+To do that, I set up tranches of predicted win probabilities.
+Any state for which a candidate is predicted to have a win probability between say 0.1 and 0.2, I put those predictions in one tranch and computed the win rate.
+I decided to keep all forecast types because I couldn't make a decision.
+There are only 50 states, so most of these tranches don't have too many data points; I show a histogram in In[8], and there's a peak near 10 measurements per tranche but remember that most of these have multiple forecast types with the same result.
+So the data will be noisy.
+I continued on.

-If you scroll down through the python notebook, the first graph ("Win Rate vs Predicted Rate") shows the predicted win rate on the x-axis and the actual win rate on the y-axis.
+If you scroll down through the python notebook, the first graph at In[13] titled ("Win Rate vs Predicted Rate") shows the predicted win rate on the x-axis and the actual win rate on the y-axis.